250 Hours / 6-9 Months, Part Time Program

 - Introduction to gamification

-- Adding gamification to the design
+- Integrating gamification into the design

-- User’s motivations
+- User’s motivation

 - Scoring and leaderboards